-A flowing black walking dress, with a teal satin floral design running along either side, left well nigh all of her grey equine body concealed.
-From my time in the United Kingdom, I could recognize the dress as being typical of British women.
-Hands and curly red hair were likewise obscured by limerick gloves and a hard crown bonnet, wrapped in three cream ribbons, respectively.
+A flowing celestial blue walking dress, with a isabelline satin floral design running along the bottom of either side, accompanied by an ivory coloured petticoat – left well nigh all of her grey equine body concealed.
+From my time in the United Kingdom, I could recognize the dress as being typical of British women and that her equine half bore a resemblance to the Irish Draught Horse.
+Hands and curly red hair were likewise obscured by limerick gloves and a celestial blue, hard crown bonnet, wrapped in three isabelline ribbons, respectively.
 Her face revealed a pale complexion and one ravaged by freckles at that.
 But most notably, jutting out from her forehead was a radiant, yellow spiral horn.

 Once reaching the room’s dining table she drew a silver kettle and porcelain cups from her reticule.
 Flashing me an ecstatic smile, she then strode up and forcibly shook my hand while looking directly into my eyes.
-“Oh, how embarrassing!
+If those blue eyes weren’t a clear enough indication, the dialect verified her as being Scotch-Irish, “Oh, how embarrassing!
 Prithee allow me a reintroduction.
 Bout ye, my name is Deirdre Uí Dunsheath.
 Ah must say, ’tis splendid to see you alive and well dah’ling!
 Ah feared that it would be ages afore ah saw a fellow ‘civilized’ woman again.”